 Online you don’t even have that.

 You’re still likely to want to lay roulette for money though.
 That’s the thrill of the game.
-Again, we would recommend against any strategy in gambling that isn’t simply, betting small amounts to keep your chips safe as long as you can.
+Again, we would recommend against any strategy in gambling that isn’t about betting small amounts to keep your chips safe as long as you can.

 You should certainly become an expert in roulette gambling practice though.